a2liu/heaparray-rs/README.md

 # heaparray

-This crate aims to give people better control of how they want to allocate memory, by providing a customizable way to allocate blocks of memory, that optionally contains metadata about the block itself.
+This crate aims to give people better control of how they allocate memory, by providing a customizable way to allocate blocks of memory, that optionally contains metadata about the block itself.
+This makes it much easier to implement Dynamically-Sized Types (DSTs), and also reduces the number of pointer indirections necessary to share data between threads.

 It has two main features that provide the foundation for the rest: